enayetsyl/ShopEase/requirement copy.md

      - Retain the current cart and cancel the addition.
 5. **Checkout**
 6. **Order History**
-   - **For Vendors:** View a detailed list of all orders placed for their shop.
    - **For Customers:** View their purchase history with product and order details.
 7. **Authentication**